Changing active to passive voice in Present continuous tense

 Passive voiceObject (receiver of the action)is/am/are + beingpast participle (V3)By + the doer of the action (optional)

 Notice that the object in the active voice becomes the subject in the passive voice as it is what the writer focuses on in the passive voice.
-Who has done the action is not important in the passive voice, it is the object that has been acted upon.
+Who has done the action is not important in the passive voice, it is the object that the focus is placed on.

 In the active voice of the Present Continuous tense, we focus on the person who is doing an action currently in the present.

 In the passive voice of the Present continuous tense, we focus on the object (the receiver of the action) that is receiving the action in the present.
-The verb tense is formed using “is/am/are + being + V3.”
+The verb tense, here, is formed using “is/am/are + being + V3.”

 Examples: